-The FIM North America Chief Steward (with FIM Sporting Steward license) is responsible for ensuring that the event is conducted according to the regulations.
+- a.
+FIM North America Chief Steward - b.
+The FIM North America Chief Steward (with FIM Sporting Steward licenses) is responsible for ensuring that the event is conducted according to the regulations.
+The FIMNA Chief Steward and MotoAmerica Rider Representative are responsible for issuing penalties and adjudicating protests. - c.
+FIM North America Appeal Steward and FMNR Appeal Steward

-The FIM North America FMNR Steward (with FIM Sporting Steward license) is appointed in coordination with the host federation and is responsible for ensuring that the event is conducted according to the Regulations.
+The FIM North America Appeal Steward and FMNR Appeal Steward (with FIM Sporting Steward license) are responsible for adjudicating appeals.

-- c.
+- d.
 FIM North America Safety Officer - 1.
 The FIM North America Safety Officer is appointed in coordination with MotoAmerica and serves as a permanent official.
-The FIM North America Safety Officer is responsible for: - Ensuring that the circuit is suitably prepared for and maintained during the event. - Ensure that all legal requirements applicable for the running of the event have been successfully completed. - Ensuring that all officials and services are in place.
+The FIM North America Safety Officer is responsible for: - Ensuring that the circuit is suitably prepared for and maintained during the event. - Ensure that all legal requirements applicable for the running of the event have been successfully completed.

+- Ensuring that all officials and services are in place.
 The stationing of all track personnel and equipment (i.e. marshals, fire-fighting services, medical services, moto-taxi, recovery and intervention vehicles, flags, etc.) alongside the circuit no later than 30 minutes prior to all on track activity. - 2.
-The Race director, the FIM North America Safety Officer, and the Medical Officer will make the final inspection of the circuit to ensure that regulations are being followed 30 minutes prior to the beginning of the day's first practice sessions and/or warm up.

-• During the final inspection lap, the yellow flag must be waved at each flag marshal post together with the display of other flags and equipment requested by the FIM North America Safety Officer.
+The Race director, the FIM North America Safety Officer, and the Medical Officer will make the final inspection of the circuit to ensure that regulations are being followed 30 minutes prior to the beginning of the day's first practice sessions and/or warm-up. - During the final inspection lap, the yellow flag must be waved at each flag marshal post together with the display of other flags and equipment requested by the FIM North America Safety Officer.

 1.4.3 Individual event officials appointed by the series or organizer a.
 Secretaries b.
-Other officials including; marshals, technical scrutineers, security personnel, medical staff, etc. required for the efficient running of the event.
+Other officials